berryp84/itude-mobile-web-mobbl/README.md

 Generic documentation can be found at [Mobbl.org](http://mobbl.org/doc.html).
 Documentation about how to get started can be [here](http://mobbl.org/mobileweb.html).
-For Api documentation, see the [Android API Reference](http://mobbl.org/apis/mobileweb/index.html).
+For Api documentation, see the [Web API Reference](http://mobbl.org/apis/mobileweb/index.html).

 ## [Changelog](https://github.com/ItudeMobile/itude-mobile-web-mobbl/wiki/Changelog)
 Current version: 0.1.1.2